ccmbioinfo/crg2/README.md

 # crg2
-Clinical research pipeline for exploring variants in whole genome sequencing data
+Clinical research pipeline for exploring variants in whole genome and exome sequencing data

 <div align="center">
     <img src="/crg2logolarge.png" width="800px"</img>
 </div>

-crg2 is a research pipeline aimed at discovering clinically relevant variants (SNVs, SVs) in whole genome sequencing data.
+crg2 is a research pipeline aimed at discovering clinically relevant variants (SNVs, SVs) in whole genome and exome sequencing data.
 It aims to provide reproducible results, be computationally efficient, and transparent in it's workflow.

 crg2 uses Snakemake and Conda to manage jobs and software dependencies.